bmlt-enabled/bmlt-root-server/README.md

 ----------
 ***Version 2.14.5* ** *- UNRELEASED*

+- Added Polish translations to the administration UI.
 - The "Other" tab in the meeting editor user interface can now be translated.

 ***Version 2.14.4* ** *- November 11, 2019*